Hope, Derbyshire: Roman period

 Traces of a Roman road, Batham Gate, and a Roman fort, Navio can be found near the hamlet of Brough-on-Noe, just east of the village.
 There are many remains from the site in Buxton Museum.

 Saxon period

+The Anglo-Saxon name of the village, hop, means a small enclosed valley.
+The name is recorded from 926 AD and in the 1086 AD Domesday Book.

 The Roman name of the fort Navio was later changed to the Old English word for fort, brough.
 Edward the Elder granted lands at Hope to Uhtred, son of Eadulf of Bamburgh.
 These grants were confirmed by Æthelstan.
 The Old English gives its name to the adjacent parish of Brough and Shatton, although the fort lies within Hope parish.

 Medieval period

 Hope Motte, an earthwork on the bank of the Peakshole Water, is thought to have been constructed during the Norman period and is mentioned in a deed dating from the reign of Edward I.

 The Domesday Book records that Hope had a church although the present parish church, the Church of St Peter, dates from the 14th and 15th century with modifications to the chancel dating from 1882.
 The church has two ancient crosses in its grounds.
 The shaft of a sandstone cross dating from the Anglo-Saxon period stands seven feet high and is carved on all faces.
 The cross may well have originated in the church grounds and a possible base now supports a sundial, but from the English Civil War until 1858 it was hidden in the village school.
 The stump of the Eccles Cross, originally near Eccles House, south of Hope, is also in the graveyard.
 Between 2 and 28 July 2011, the church was broken into and about 15 items dating as far back as 1662, including two silver chalices and a pewter plate, were found to have been stolen.